sugarlabs/help-activity/source/pippy_lessonplan.rst

 **MILESTONES**:

--  The script mode can be made intuitive by providing meaningful results
+-  The script mode can be made intuitive by providing meaningful results.

--  A student realizes that a number can not only be the output but also a text or string item
+-  A student realizes that a number can not only be the output but also a text or string item.

 **Module 6: Data types [A] Numerical Data Types**
 -------------------------------------------------